 However, a trained martial artist will still have many options you will want to consider as well.
 Nothing is ever absolute in the martial arts and there are no guarantees anything you try will be successful.
 It is why we train to make our movements intuitive and responsive.
 We need to be prepared for anything.

 Here is one final piece of advice for students who are finding it difficult to perform some unrelated skill or activity.
-It is critical that students learn not to get off center.
+Students must learn not to get off-center.
 This is a naturally occurring problem when students are in the early phases of learning Tensoku Ryu.
 They will work with another student and suddenly find they cannot make some skill work properly.
-In a large percentage of cases it is because the student has moved and is no longer properly centered.
+In a large percentage of cases, it is because the student has moved and is no longer properly centered.
 If you are finding some skill hard to master, consider how you are centered and how you are employing centering skills.
 There is an excellent chance this is the root cause of your difficulty.
 Centering is fundamental to everything in Tensoku Ryu.